stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 * Recall = **0.904** meaning that of all *actual* delivery club signups, we predicted correctly 90.4% of the time
 * F1-Score = **0.895**

-These are all higher than what we saw when applying Logistic Regression, and marginally higher than what we got from our Decision Tree.
+These are all higher than what we saw when applying Logistic Regression and marginally higher than what we got from our Decision Tree.
 If we are after out and out accuracy then this would be the best model to choose.
-If we were happier with a simpler, easier explain model, but that had almost the same performance - then we may choose the Decision Tree instead!
+If we're happier with a simpler model that's easier to explain, but with almost the same performance, then we may choose the Decision Tree instead!

 <br>
 ### Feature Importance <a name="rf-model-feature-importance"></a>

-Random Forests are an ensemble model, made up of many, many Decision Trees, each of which is different due to the randomness of the data being provided, and the random selection of input variables available at each potential split point.
+Random Forests are an ensemble model, made up of many, many Decision Trees, each of which is different due to the randomness of the data being provided and the random selection of input variables available at each potential split point.

-Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision trees - the model gives us a unique insight into how important each of our input variables are to the overall model.
+Because of this, we end up with a powerful and robust model, but because of the random or different nature of all these Decision Trees, the model gives us a unique insight into how important each of our input variables are to the overall model.

-As we’re using random samples of data, and input variables for each Decision Tree - there are many scenarios where certain input variables are being held back and this enables us a way to compare how accurate the models predictions are if that variable is or isn’t present.
+As we’re using random samples of data and input variables for each Decision Tree, there are many scenarios where certain input variables are being held back and this provides us a way to compare how accurate the model's predictions are if that variable is or isn’t present.

-So, at a high level, in a Random Forest we can measure *importance* by asking *How much would accuracy decrease if a specific input variable was removed or randomised?*
+So, at a high level, in a Random Forest we can measure *importance* by asking *How much would accuracy decrease if a specific input variable was removed or randomized?*

-If this decrease in performance, or accuracy, is large, then we’d deem that input variable to be quite important, and if we see only a small decrease in accuracy, then we’d conclude that the variable is of less importance.
+If this decrease in performance, or accuracy, is large, then we’d deem that input variable to be quite important, but if we see only a small decrease in accuracy, then we’d conclude that the variable is of less importance.

 At a high level, there are two common ways to tackle this.
-The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the gini impurity score (for a Classification problem) was before the split was made, and compare this to the gini impurity score after the split was made.
-We can take the *average* of these improvements across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.
+The first, often just called **Feature Importance** is where we find all nodes in the Decision Trees of the forest where a particular input variable is used to split the data and assess what the *Gini Impurity Score* (for a Classification problem) was before the split was made, and compare this to the same metric after the split was made.
+We can take the *average* of these improvements (in the case of the Gini Impurity Score, decreases) across all Decision Trees in the Random Forest to get a score that tells us *how much better* we’re making the model by using that input variable.

 If we do this for *each* of our input variables, we can compare these scores and understand which is adding the most value to the predictive power of the model!

-The other approach, often called **Permutation Importance** cleverly uses some data that has gone *unused* at when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping")
+The other approach, often called **Permutation Importance**, cleverly uses some data that has gone *unused* when random samples are selected for each Decision Tree (this stage is called "bootstrap sampling" or "bootstrapping").
 These observations that were not randomly selected for each Decision Tree are known as *Out of Bag* observations and these can be used for testing the accuracy of each particular Decision Tree.

-For each Decision Tree, all of the *Out of Bag* observations are gathered and then passed through.
-Once all of these observations have been run through the Decision Tree, we obtain a classification accuracy score for these predictions.
+For each Decision Tree, all of the *Out of Bag* observations are gathered and then passed through it.
+From this, we obtain a classification accuracy score for these predictions.

-In order to understand the *importance*, we *randomise* the values within one of the input variables - a process that essentially destroys any relationship that might exist between that input variable and the output variable - and run that updated data through the Decision Tree again, obtaining a second accuracy score.
-The difference between the original accuracy and the new accuracy gives us a view on how important that particular variable is for predicting the output.
+In order to understand the *importance*, we *randomize* the values within one of the input variables (a process that essentially destroys any relationship that might exist between that input variable and the output variable) and run that updated data through the Decision Tree again, obtaining a second accuracy score.
+The difference between the original accuracy and the new accuracy gives us a view of how important that particular variable is for predicting the output.

-*Permutation Importance* is often preferred over *Feature Importance* which can at times inflate the importance of numerical features.
-Both are useful, and in most cases will give fairly similar results.
+*Permutation Importance* is often preferred over *Feature Importance*, which can at times inflate the importance of numerical features.
+Both are useful and in most cases will give fairly similar results.

-Let's put them both in place, and plot the results...
+Let's put them both in place and plot the results...

 <br>
 ```python